Finding and Compiling Salient Population Health Data

 Getting deeper and more specific data out of the EMR is the promise of Fast Healthcare Interoperability Resources (FHIR) being created by the HL7 organization.
 This standard is easily implemented and it holds a lot of promise, though it doesn’t yet define the data needed for clinical process improvement, nor is it sufficiently implemented by actual EMR systems.
 It’s still a research project at this point.

 Healthcare expenditures in the U.S. follow the Pareto Principle in that the top one percent of the population accounts for 20 percent of healthcare costs; the top five percent accounts for 50 percent of costs; and the top 20 percent accounts for almost 82 percent of healthcare expenditures.
 So the question on the mind of anyone responsible for managing population health has to be, “what’s going on with the other 80 to 99 percent of my population?”
 And 50 percent of the population rarely visits a doctor.
 They aren’t even classified as patients, so how does an ACO contract intelligently when it’s serving a population that it knows very little about?

-This is why demographic data, available from national healthcare research organizations such as Nielsen, AHRQ, the Centers for Disease Control, and IMS Institute for Healthcare Informatics, is a necessary external source.
+This is why demographic data, available from national healthcare research organizations such as Nielsen, AHRQ, the Centers for Disease Control, and IQVIA Institute for Human Data Science, is a necessary external source.

 Demographic data may be blinded and not a 1-to-1 match to the contracted membership, but it will provide an idea of what’s going on within a defined geography.
 For example, Nielsen data can show what pharmacy a population favors.
 If a healthcare system sees that 80 percent of the contracted population in a given area is going to CVS, it might foster a relationship with that pharmacy to improve patients’ ability to get their medications.